BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 27 ---

-![The logo for the Joint Committee of the European Supervisory Authorities, featuring the name in grey, sans-serif text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of two European regulatory authorities side-by-side.
-On the left is the blue logo for ESMA, the European Securities and Markets Authority, featuring a circle of stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, which includes a stylized blue cube.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The logo is a blue rectangle with the white acronym "EBA" on the left side, which features a wavy line pattern, and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 1: Sectoral guidelines for correspondent banks

 75. This chapter provides guidelines on correspondent banking as defined in Article 3(8)(a) of